narangmayank/xiao_nrf52840_matter_demo/OTBR_Setup.md

 ### Check OTBR Running Status

-Finally hread network is created you can check the running status anytime using below commands,
+Finally thread network is created you can check the running status anytime using below commands,

 ```bash
 # Check the OTBR running status